 Joan lifted her head and looked the Queen in the eye.
 ‘Do you think you have always treated me well, mother?’

-Phillipa cocked her head in an unspoken question.
+Philippa cocked her head in an unspoken question.

-John responded.
+Joan responded.
 ‘Yes, I entered into a stupid marriage at a ridiculously early age, but it should never have been taken seriously.
 I was seduced by the environment you created, at your own court.’

 ‘At my court?’